poetapp/frost-api/README.md

 * **Response error**
     * Code: 400
-    * Content 'Could not create the work'
+    * Content 'Could not create the work.'

     * Code: 403
     * Content 'Server failed to authenticate the request.